sameerkatija/sc-advance-web-class/README.md

 - **`git push`:** Push local changes to a remote repository.
 - **`git diff`:** Shows the differences between your working directory and the index, or between different commits or branches.
 - **`git revert`:** Creates a new commit that reverses the changes made by a specified commit, preserving the commit history.

+## What is MarkDown and Github Markdown Cheat Sheet

+I have explained it in this [article](https://javascript.plainenglish.io/github-markdown-cheat-sheet-everything-you-need-to-know-to-write-readme-md-ce40369da21f).